-ATIBT conducted a study for the World Bank that seeks to identify the obstacles hindering the development of a formal domestic market.
-The study was conducted with the participation of the ONFI and CIFOR, who respectively researched industrial groups and small and mediumsized companies.
+study for the World Bank that seeks to identify the obstacles hindering the devedomestic market.
+The study was conducted with the participation of the ONFI and CIFOR, who respectively researched

+ATIBT conducted a industrial groups and small and mediumsized companies.
 The final report contains recommendations that aim to restore fair market conditions between industrial players and craftsmen.
-In addition, recommendations on domestic market growth drivers, especially the use of lesser known tropical species for construction, have been produced and will be issued by the World Bank to the Congo Basin countries.
+In addition, recomlopment of a formal mendations on domestic market growth drivers, especially the use of lesser known tropical species for construction, have been produced and will be issued by the World Bank to the Congo Basin countries.